“Same thing that my nigga Elvis did with Rock n Roll. Justin Timberlake, Eminem, and then Macklemore.”

 The sweat, blood, and tears of POC have been printed into dollars and pressed into diamonds to maintain the economic and social status of rich white men for generations.
 It isn’t a surprising discovery that it was a wealthy white man who plunged the word “marihuana” into a bubble bath of racist and xenophobic propaganda.
 For this reason – as marijuana becomes more acceptable nationwide – advocates are suggesting consumers stop using the term “marijuana” and instead refer to it by its scientific name, cannabis.

 For centuries people of color were deprived of what they’ve cultivated.
 The word marijuana is no different.
 Its origins are not racist.
 Its racial association was intentional to gain public approval for prohibition.
-It worked.

 And, it worked.